STLCCP: Efficient Convex Optimization-based Framework for Signal Temporal Logic Specifications: Smooth Approximation by Mellowmin

 \section{Smooth Approximation by Mellowmin}

-Another advantage of the resulting DC program $\mathcal{P}_{\text{DC}}$ \eqref{eq:final} is that smoothing only a small number of $\min$ functions in \eqref{eq:finalmin} makes the program differentiable as other functions are all differentiable.
-Although we can choose to solve the non-differentiable program \eqref{eq:final} directly, this paper focuses on designing gradient-based algorithms.
-To this end, this section presents a novel $\min$'s smooth approximation that is suitable for our framework.
-Then, we define the corresponding robustness measure.
+One of the advantages of resulting DC program~$\mathcal{P}_{\text{DC}}$~\eqref{eq:final} is that smoothing only a small number of~$\min$ functions makes the program differentiable (when the functions in the assumptions are all differentiable).
+Although we can solve the non-differentiable program~$\mathcal{P}_{\text{DC}}$ directly using the subgradient of true~$\min$ function, this section explores the utilization of gradient-based algorithms.